shakacode/reactrails-react-native-client/Readme.md

   npm i
   ```

+7. Install Native Dependencies (maybe)

+* vector-icons

+## Customization in Native Files

+Besides adding vector-icons

+1. App name
+2. Icons, both ios and android

+### Android

+Android Keystore
+1. Edit `android/app/src/main/AndroidManifest.xml`

 ### Backend API

 * Currently connecting by default to https://www.reactrails.com/.
 Be aware of that!
 * The url can be changed app/api/index.js.
 Keep in mind, that Android emulator is
 a separate Virtual Machine with its own localhost binding.
-To make the api available under emulator,
+To make the api available under that emulator,
-you have to use ip address of your computer, that could be seen by running `ifconfig` in the shell
+you will have to use ip address of your computer, which can be seen by running `ifconfig` in the shell

 ### Running IOS

 ```
 react-native run-ios
 ```